8.4.9 Lab: Configure Logging On Linux

 Rsyslog directives are special commands that control the behavior of the rsyslogd daemon.
 Some common directives include:

 • $ModLoad: Loads a module.
-For example, $ModLoad imudp loads the UDP input module.
+Take this: $ModLoad imudp loads the UDP input module.

 • $InputUDPServerRun: Starts a UDP listener.
-For example, $InputUDPServerRun 514 starts a UDP listener on port 514.
+To give you an idea, $InputUDPServerRun 514 starts a UDP listener on port 514.

 • $template: Defines a custom log message format.